Minimal Regret Walras Equilibria for Combinatorial Markets: Model

 We assume that the utility or valuation function of a player $i \in N$ maps the obtained resources $x_i \in X_i$ to some utility value $\pi_i(x_i)\in \R$ for some function $\pi_i: X_i\to \R$ that satisfies $\pi_i(0)=0$ for all $i\in N$.
 Certainly, we could use $\Z^m_+$ as the strategy space of the players and remove all ``infeasible'' strategies $z_i\notin X_i$ by assigning a low value to $\pi_i(z_i)$.
-However, the set $X_i$ can carry an interesting structure, e.g., network flow valuations as used in \textcite{GargTV25}, and therefore we prefer to use $X_i\subset\Z^m_+$.
+However, the set $X_i$ can carry an interesting structure, e.g., network flow valuations as used vy \textcite{GargTV25}, and therefore we prefer to use $X_i\subset\Z^m_+$.
+In the remainder of the paper, unless stated otherwise, we assume that the resource allocation model is of the form described above.